jflamy/jfirmata_experiment/README.md

 # owlcms-firmata
+This project allows hobbyists to build their own [owlcms](https://owlcms.github.io/owlcms4-prerelease/#/index) refereeing devices using Arduino boards.
+Construction diagrams and configuration files are provided, see below.

-owlcms-firmata is a user-configurable device driver for refereeing devices used with the [owlcms](https://owlcms.github.io/owlcms4-prerelease/#/index) Olympic Weightlifting competition management system.
-This program allows hobbyists to their own devices using Arduino board.
+owlcms-firmata is a user-configurable software interface to connect refereeing devices with the owlcms Olympic Weightlifting competition management system.
 Instructions for use are found in the [INSTRUCTIONS.md](INSTRUCTIONS.md) file.

-The uses configuration files to change pin assignments as required.
+The software uses configuration files to change pin assignments as required.
 No programming is required.
 See the [diagrams/CONFIGURATION.md](diagrams/CONFIGURATION.md) file for details.

+## Devices
-Construction diagrams and configuration files are provided for common device configurations:
+This project provides hardware diagrams and configuration files for the following:

 - [Timekeeper Buttons](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/timekeeper) The buttons can be connected to the announcer laptop and do not interfere, or to a separate timekeeper laptop if one is used.
 - [Refereeing Devices](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/referee) This is the typical owlcms setup, used with a laptop provides the down signal and buzzer.
 The design includes LEDs and buzzers to provide reminders and summon the referees.
 These can be omitted to create a minimal buttons-only design.
 - [Refereeing with External Down Signal Light and Buzzer](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/refereeDownSignal) Two relays control the external light and buzzer.
 This allows compliance with the traditional competition setup.
 - [Jury President Buttons](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/juryButtons)  This is the typical owlcms setup, used with a laptop that shows the referee and jury member decisions.
 - [Full Jury President Console with Indicator Lights](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams/juryFull).
 This diagram shows how a device that has all the indicator lights described in the IWF TCRR can be built.

+Since everything is defined by configuration files, you can create your own devices as you wish -- for example, creating an announcer keypad with an additional buttons to pause the competition or signal challenges, etc.

+## Overview

 The driver relays commands from owlcms to the board and sends events from the board back to owlcms.
 Any board that can be loaded with [Firmata](https://github.com/firmata/protocol) can be used.
 The following illustrates the process using the refereeing devices.